 A year later he started his first full-time drumming gig.
 He moved aboard the ship the MV Palm Beach Princess in Florida and played initially in the jazz lounge.
 He did that for a few months and then went to play with The Barnacle Band on the Lido deck outside.
 He played there for about ten months, performing six, thirty to sixty minute shows a day.
 This was enough time on the boat for him, but an exciting experience nonetheless.

 In 2006 M.J. moved to Austin, TX.
 He wanted to live somewhere with a strong local music scene.
 He spent five years living in the “Live Music Capital” and enjoyed being immersed in the thriving live music scene.
 He played with quite a few different bands while he was there, playing at such venues as The Saxon Pub, Jovitas, Gueros, The Nutty Brown Café, Shiners Saloon, and many other places around the Austin area.
 The bands he mostly played with were The Banters, The Garett Endres Band, and The Grant Ewing Band.
 He also did some gigs around Texas in the San Antonio, San Marcos, Galveston, and Corpus Christi areas.

 M.J. wants nothing more than to do music full time.
 Music is in him and he is happiest when he is actively playing.
 He currently plays a Drum Workshop (DW) kit with Sabian and Zyldjian cymbals.
 He recently purchased another kit, a Roland electronic drum kit (with headphones) that enables him to practice without disturbing the neighbors.
-MJ finally found the gal of his dreams and they married in Blowing Rock, NC, but now live in Utah, an area devoid of much live music.
+MJ finally found the gal of his dreams and they married in Blowing Rock, NC, but moved to Oak Ridge, TN, and had a beautiful baby daughter.